Washington County WI

 # of openings:

-Washington County, located in West Bend, Wisconsin currently has a great opportunity as a part time RN or LPN available on 3rd shift within the Washington County Samaritan Campus.
+Washington County, located in West Bend, Wisconsin currently has a great opportunity as a Casual Registered Nurse position available on all shifts within the Washington County Samaritan Campus.
 The mission of Samaritan Health Center and the Fields of Washington County is to plan, develop and implement the best possible programs and services which will contribute to, and meet the complex medical, physical, psychological, rehabilitative, emotional and spiritual well being needs of the elderly and disabled.
 Under the general direction of the Director of Nursing for providing direct and indirect care of residents.

 Qualified candidates must possess: